US STOCKS- Wall St inches up, boosted by tech shares

 By Kimberly Chin

-NEW YORK, July 10 U.S. stocks edged higher on Monday afternoon, led by gains in technology stocks as investors were optimistic ahead of earnings.
+NEW YORK, July 10 (Reuters) - U.S. stocks edged higher on Monday afternoon, led by gains in technology stocks as investors were optimistic ahead of earnings.

 The S&P 500 technology index was up 1 percent, followed by a 0.8 percent gain in the materials index.